okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/java/enrollmentintegrationsteps.md

 ### 3: Handle the response from the sign-in flow

-The `AuthenticationResponse` contains the current state of the authentication process, it could be a `SUCCESS` or may indicate more information is needed to complete the flow, for example, require an additional factor.
+Call `AuthenticationResponse.getAuthenticationStatus()` to find the current state of the authentication process.
+The value of the returned `AuthenticationStatus `may indicate that authentication is successful with a value of `SUCCESS`, or that more information is required, such as the requirement for another factor.

 Query the `authenticationStatus` property of the `AuthenticationResponse` object returned by `authenticate` to discover the current status of the authentication process.